St. Louis Beef Ribs made in the Crock Pot

 • Soda – see note

-How to Make St. Louis Ribs made in the Crock Pot
+How to Make St. Louis Beef Ribs made in the Crock Pot

 Step 1: Prepare Dry Rub